Whether you’re a newcomer or a veteran, chances are you already know that the coffee community is no short of debates.

-The main difference between the two brewing methods is that the French press uses metal filters while the AeroPress uses paper filters.
+The main difference between the two brewing methods is that the French press uses metal filters while the AeroPress uses paper filters (bleached or unbleached coffee filters?).
 But what difference does this mean for coffee drinkers?

 The use of paper filters allows you to use finely ground coffee, which means a bigger surface area of the coffee will be exposed to the water during brewing.
 As a result, you’ll end up with a cup of coffee that’s smoother, more flavorful, and less bitter.

 All this takes place in a shorter time compared to the longer brewing duration of a French press that often causes over-extraction on the surface of the coffee grounds, producing coffee with a rich yet bitter taste.

 How an Aeropress Works

 Now that you understand the difference between an Aeropress and a French press, it’s time to break down how an Aeropress works.